Search

 Jennifer Herzig

-In 2016, Herzig helped two Dukes earn All-CAA honors in Erica Field and Taylor Newton.
-Field was named CAA Defensive Player of the year for the third straight season and both she and Newton earned NFCA All-Northeast Region honors for the second straight season.
-The Dukes finished the season 50-6 along with an 18-1 record in CAA play.
-This earned the Dukes the No. 7 overall seed for the 2016 NCAA Championship.
+Catcher, Erica Field was named CAA Defensive Player of the year for the third straight season under the guidance of Herzig in 2016 and was later drafted to the National Pro Fastpitch league.
+Taylor Newton and Field both earned All-CAA honors and NFCA All-Northeast Region honors for the second straight season.
+The Dukes finished the season with a 50-6 overall record and an 18-1 mark in CAA play.
+This earned the Dukes the No. 7 overall seed for the 2016 NCAA Championship, giving them the opportunity to host their second straight Harrisonburg Regional.
+The Dukes would win that regional and host the programs first ever Super Regional.

 Herzig comes to JMU after serving the previous seven seasons as the head coach at UNCG where she won 173 games.
 In her time in Greensboro, the Spartans made their first ever appearance in the Southern Conference championship game.
 Four times in her seven seasons, her team upset the SoCon tournament’s top-seeded team, including becoming the first No. 8 seed to beat the No. 1 seed in consecutive seasons (2006-07).